 2. Students must achieve a minimum cumulative GPA of 2.0 to qualify for graduation.
 READMISSION OF FORMER STUDENTS Students who are not in attendance for one or more semesters or who withdraw during a semester for any reason must submit a formal application for readmission.
 Students who have been out more than 24 months must meet new curricular requirements.
-Former students who have attended other institutions subsequent to their enrollment at Gardner-Webb must provide an official transcript from each institution attended.
+Former students who have attended other institutions subsequent to their enrollment at Gardner-Webb must provide an official transcript from each institution Undergrad.
+Catalog 07/08:UGrad07-08 8/30/07 1:45 PM Page 35 Admissions, Finances and Financial Aid/35 attended.
 Those regulations concerning the advanced standing of transfer students apply to these students.
 The National Guide prepared by the American Council on Education is used as a measuring instrument for non-collegiate learning with transfer credit not to exceed six hours.
 Students who leave Gardner-Webb University while on probation may request an evaluation of courses taken at other institutions after returning to good academic standing.
-Approval must be granted by the Appropriate Associate Provost.
+Approval must be granted by the appropriate Associate Provost.
 A request may not be made for summer courses taken immediately after being placed on probation at the end of spring semester.
 Students who leave Gardner-Webb University while on suspension may request an evaluation of courses taken at other institutions after returning to good academic standing.
-Approval must be granted by the Dean of Academic Affairs.
+Approval must be granted by the appropriate Associate Provost.
 Courses taken during the semester or semesters the students were suspended are not eligible for evaluation.
 A request may not be made for summer courses taken immediately after being placed on suspension at the end of spring semester.
 ARMY RESERVE OFFICERS TRAINING CORPS (ROTC) Prospective Gardner-Webb students may apply for an Army ROTC Scholarship, which will cover all of the recipient's tuition and fees.
-In addition, Gardner-Webb University waives room and board charges for recipients of ROTC Scholarships.
+In addition, Gardner-Webb University covers the cost of a standard room and the 21 meal plan less any federal or state grants.
 Other benefits also accrue to those attending Gardner-Webb on ROTC Scholarships, including monthly stipends and book allotments.
 Those interested should contact the Admissions Office at Gardner-Webb (704) 406-4498, or the ROTC battalion office at the University of North Carolina at Charlotte (704) 687-2411.
-Associate Degree In Nursing A nursing class is admitted once a year for the fall semester.
-The best qualified applicants are selected from those who apply each year.
-A waiting list is established as necessary.
-Nursing admission criteria are developed by the School of Nursing faculty in consultation with the Admissions Office of the University.
-Program admission criteria include the following: - (1) Graduation from high school or equivalent. - (2) High School or college algebra, biology, and chemistry with minimum grades of C. - (3) A minimum of 3.0 cumulative overall grade point average (on a 4.0 scale) on all previous work taken. - (4) SAT score of 1,050 or ACT composite score of 22.
-SAT score is based on the recenter scale of 1995.
-500 minimum on Math SAT and Critical Reading.
-(5) Satisfactory physical and mental health and required lab work (and results) and immunizations as documented on University health form.
-Immunizations include those required by the University and Hepatitis B (or waiver of Hepatitis B series), and varicella titer.
-Other information may be requested as necessary.
-(6) Two letters of recommendation (1personal, 1 educational) are required of students who have previously been enrolled in a health care education program.
-(7) Criminal background check and drug testing.
+FINANCIAL INFORMATION GENERAL INFORMATION Gardner-Webb University will make every effort to keep operating costs low while providing quality programs.
+Through the support of the Baptist State Convention of North Carolina, the Independent College Fund of North Carolina, private gifts from alumni, business and other friends, and endowment earnings, Gardner-Webb is able to charge tuition which is less than the actual cost of instruction and other services.
+The University, however, reserves the right to change tuition and other charges at the beginning of any semester if such change is necessary in the judgment of the Board of Trustees.
+Expenses for the 2007-08 Academic Year - Regular Program Item Per Semester Tuition (Full-time: 10-18 hours) \$9,155 Room: Traditional dorm \$1,555 University Commons \$2,500 Board: See Board Plan Options Overload (more than 18 semester hours) \$315/hour Residence Hall Security Deposit \$75 Communication Fee (Resident Students Only) \$85 Student Activity Fee \$100 Insurance \$175 The east for a student accident and health incurance plan is accessed t o orrowr full time The cost for a student accident and health insurance plan is assessed to every full-time student unless a waiver form is completed certifying that the student is covered by some other insurance plan(s).